 What is Embedded Finance?

 Understanding or getting a grip on "embedded finance" is challenging, like other new concepts.
 Simply put, embedded finance relies on financial services and tools such as payment processing or lending by any non-financial provider.

-Consumers can streamline financial processes through embedded financing, making it simpler to access the service they require.
+Consumers can streamline financial processes through embedded financing, making accessing the required service simpler.
 In the past, customers may have needed to physically visit a bank to apply for credit to make a significant purchase.

 Embedded finance or digital banking products can do both tasks at the same time.
 Klarna, Amazon's EMI lending choices, and AfterPay are some of the most renowned instances of integrated finance.
 Remember that embedded finance is not just about providing convenience to consumers, companies, or startups - it also has other purposes.